ythirion/kotlin-for-java-refugees/days/day4/src/main/kotlin/solutions/step-by-step.md

 }
 ```

-* Create a customer extention for test
+* Create a customer extension for test

 ### Refactoring  and clean Tests
 #### Analyse tests:

 * Have a business oriented name for the test